Universal credit: Claim conditions

 Even if both members of a couple do not meet the basic conditions (set out below), they must still claim UC jointly.
 This will be the case where:

-- One member of the couple is over the age to qualify for state pension credit and the other is under it (previously in this situation the couple could have claimed pension credit based on the age of the older claimant).
+- One member of the couple is over the age to qualify for state pension credit and the other is under it (the intention is that eventually mixed aged couples will have to claim UC rather than pension credit, but currently pension credit can be claimed by mixed age couples and so they can choose between pension credit and UC).

 - One member of the couple is counted as ‘receiving education’